techcoderlab/TCLSmallProjects/README.md

-# TCLSmallProjects
+# TCL Projects

-This directory contains small projects mostly related Html, Css and Javascript
+This directory contains small projects i posted on Instagram, there mostly Html, Css and Javascript Usefull Projects